Equity in Biophilic Architecture: Toward Nature as a Human Right

 A building can wrap its occupants in trees, waterfalls or forest-like greenery and still operate as an environmental burden—or as a luxury reserved only for those who can afford it.
 In these moments, biophilic design risks becoming a contradiction: an architecture that celebrates nature while limiting who can experience it, and at times failing to support the ecosystems it claims to honour.

-This tension takes on a human-rights dimension: in 2022, the United Nations formally recognised the right to a clean, healthy and sustainable environment, affirming that access to nature is not a privilege but a universal necessity—essential to wellbeing, dignity and life itself (United Nations Environment Programme, 2022).
-When access to nature-rich spaces—whether homes, offices or public landscapes—is restricted, it not only limits these benefits but perpetuates inequity, undermining the very principles biophilic architecture seeks to uphold.
+This tension raises human-rights considerations: in 2022, the United Nations formally recognised the right to a clean, healthy and sustainable environment, affirming that access to nature is not a privilege but a universal necessity—essential to wellbeing, dignity and life itself (United Nations Environment Programme, 2022).

-The Biophilic Blueprint sat down with Tisha Lad to explore inequities in biophilic design and how access to nature through architecture can come with a price tag—a pattern seen in projects around the world.
-She argues that biophilic design should not be a privilege reserved for the wealthy, but a fundamental necessity for everyone.
+The Biophilic Blueprint sat down with emerging Architect Tisha Lad to explore inequities in biophilic design and how access to nature through architecture can come with a “price tag” as she describes it, a pattern reflected in projects around the world.
+She contends that access to nature in the built environment should not be an exclusive privilege.

-Together, we examined two iconic examples of nature-connected architecture where equity quietly slipped through the cracks, even when the intention was to foster a connection with the natural environment.
+Together, we examined two iconic examples of nature-connected architecture where equity quietly slipped through the cracks, even as the intention was to foster connection with the natural environment.
+We also explore how, despite these limitations, gaps were recognised and addressed—allowing more people to engage with each concept.

 “I compared Fallingwater built in 1935 by Frank Lloyd Wright—great architect, great design and initially built as a private retreat for the Kaufmann family—with Bosco Verticale built in 2014.”

-Frank Lloyd Wright’s Fallingwater in Pennsylvania and Stefano Boeri Architetti’s Bosco Verticale in Milan—projects separated by nearly 80 years—offer different contexts but provide wholesome lessons to build on the philosophy of Biophilic Design.
+Frank Lloyd Wright’s Fallingwater in Pennsylvania and Stefano Boeri Architetti’s Bosco Verticale in Milan—projects separated by nearly 80 years—offer different contexts but provide wholesome lessons on designing with nature.

 Both projects demonstrate the power of integrating architecture and the natural world: Fallingwater sits within its forest landscape, while Bosco Verticale introduces dense planting into an urban district.
 However, the intention to connect people with nature came at a cost—one that restricted who could participate and benefit.